 - It doesn’t have a blade.

 These two factors might make you wonder why anyone would like a multitool too small for harder work and without one of the most basic tools.
 It becomes clearer when you learn that the Style PS had one design goal: To make it legal to keep it on you while flying in a plane.
 Leatherman did a great job with that.
-In fact, the Style PS is even certified by the TSA to be legal to carry it on a plane.
+In fact, the TSA even certified the Style PS to be legal to carry it on a plane.

 Despite its size it has the most useful tools you can use when travelling: